The final episode of Tom And Jerry ended with both characters committing suicide.

-The article did accurately describe a real episode of Tom and Jerry that first aired on 16 November 1956.
-However, this was not the final episode of the series:
+The article did accurately describe a real episode of Tom and Jerry that first aired on 16 November 1956:

 Furthermore, slapstick violence was a signature mark of Tom and Jerry cartoons.
 While “Blue Cat Blues” certainly hit on darker themes than other episodes in the series, Tom and Jerry survived explosions, burns, falling anvils, misplaced rakes, and even gunshot wounds:

 Following the logic of the show, it’s safe to say that they survived the train, too.